vfmd/vfmd-spec/doc/specification.md

      1. Let _code-span-length_ be equal to
         ( ( _opening-backticks-count_ * 2 ) + _code-content-length_ )
-     2. The first _code-span-length_ characters of the [remaining-character-sequence] is identified as a _span tag candidate_, and interpreted as a **code span tag**
+     2. The first _code-span-length_ characters of the [remaining-character-sequence] is identified as a **code span tag**
      3. Among the characters that form the _code span tag_, the first _opening-backticks-count_ characters and the last _opening-backticks-count_ characters are considered to be markup.
 The middle _code-content-length_ characters shall form the content of the code span.
 For HTML output, the content of the code-span should be _html-escaped_.

-Thus, using this procedure, a sequence of one or more `` ` `` characters at the [current-position] is identified to be the start of either a _span tag candidate_ (of an _code-span tag_) or a _text fragment_.

-<h4 id="handling-potential-image-tags">Handling potential image tags</h4>
+     4. Set [consumed-character-count] to _code-span-length_

+<h3 id="procedure-for-identifying-image-tags">Procedure for identifying image tags</h3>

+[Procedure for identifying image tags]: #procedure-for-identifying-image-tags
-[Handling potential image tags]: #handling-potential-image-tags
+[procedure for identifying image tags]: #procedure-for-identifying-image-tags

-In this section, we discuss how to identify _span tags_ related to images.
-This section assumes that the character at the [current-position] is an unescaped `!` character, and that the immediate next character is a `[` character.
+This procedure assumes that the character at the [current-position] is an unescaped `!` character, and that the immediate next character is a `[` character.

 <span id="image-tag-starter-pattern">The regular expression pattern
 `/^!\[(([^\\\[\]]|\\.)*)(\].*)$/` is called the